Get to know me ☺

 Early in 2014, I started experimenting with leather, textiles, and other materials and began the search for craftsmen and craftswomen who could bring my designs to life.
 I managed to produce shoes, bags, and accessories made by hand, striving to perfect the smallest details to create a line of high-quality products.
 I quickly realized the dream I once had was quickly turning into a reality.
 My passion was Nawal.

-I am the kind of person that doesn’t believe in casualties.
-I deeply believe that everything happens for a reason and that God´s timing is perfect.
+I am the kind of person that doesn’t believe in coincidences.
+I deeply believe that everything happens for a reason and that God's timing is perfect.

 Still, as a law student at the time, I realized that attending law school wasn't a mistake.
 Attending law school has allowed me from the very start to apply my knowledge to good use and to pursue my true calling: fighting for vulnerable women’s rights, set an example through applying Fair Trade policies, and empowering women to pursue our dreams together.